kehindefalola199-stack/kehindefalola199-stack/README.md

-# 👋 Hi, I'm Ka Data Analyst
+# 👋 Hi, I'm Data Analyst

 Welcome to my portfolio!
 I am a data analyst with experience in transforming raw data into meaningful insights that support business decision-making.